AviationEdgeAPI/Airline-Routes-API/README.md

 # Airline-Routes-API
 [Aviation Edge Airline Routes API](https://aviation-edge.com/airline-routes-database-and-api/) provides static data on routes of operating airlines.
-The API focuses on general information, so updateable information such as the flight times, dates, delays, cancellations, are not included in this API.
-If you are looking for these, please see our [Schedules API](https://github.com/AviationEdgeAPI/Airport-Schedules-API) instead or contact us below for the details.
+The API focuses on general information that does not require real-time updates, so this type of details such as flight times, dates, delays, cancellations, are not included in this API.
+If you are looking for these, please see our [Real-time Airport Schedules API](https://github.com/AviationEdgeAPI/Airport-Schedules-API) instead or contact us below for the details.

 The API has global coverage with the exception of military, private and other non-scheduled routes.
 When implemented, the users can view the possible flight options from airport A to airport B. This can be filtered further based on airlines.